MathBilibili/Stochastic-approximation-cut-algorithm/README.md

   return(out)
 }
 ```
-In the auxiliary chain, we use the multivariate normal distribution as the proposal distribution for auxiliary parameter `theta` (note that, this is not the parameter `theta` in the main chain), the density and random generation are:
+In the auxiliary chain, we use the multivariate normal distribution as the proposal distribution for auxiliary parameter `theta` (note that, this is not the parameter `theta` in the main chain), the density (not log) and random generation are:
 ```r
 proy<-function(theta_n,theta){
   re<-dmvnorm(as.numeric(theta_n),mean = as.numeric(theta),sigma = matrix(c(0.1648181,-0.3979341,-0.3979341,2.737874),ncol=2,nrow=2)/10)